-One of Mayor Frank Hague's goals for Jersey City was to found a free state-of-the-art hospital.
+One of Mayor Frank Hague's goals for Jersey City was a free state-of-the-art hospital for its residents.
 When the hospital was completed, the Jersey City Medical Center stood as "a monument to the policy of municipal socialism" and a testimony to the "Hagueism" of a bygone era (Donohue).
 After it closed in 2004, the hospital complex was rehabilitated for The Beacon, a luxury condominium.
 Today, the Art Deco-style buildings, perched on the fourteen-acre site at the Palisade Cliffs, grace the Jersey City skyline and are the city's most recognizable landmarks.
-The complex is New Jersey's largest site on the National Register of Historic Places (1985).
+The complex is New Jersey's largest property on the National Register of Historic Places (1985).

 John T. Rowland, a native of Jersey City and the architect for the Jersey City Board of Education, was the center's general architect.
 Christian H. Ziegler, who succeeded Rowland, designed the Margaret Hague Maternity Hospital and Murdoch Hall.
 The Art Deco buildings feature stepped setbacks on the upper floors, terrazzo floors, marble lobbies, glass and brass railings, and terra-cotta engravings of Egyptian and Greek motifs and floral patterns.
 The city-run buildings were made fireproof, an advance in public safety for its day.